Schmutsi/Network-Operating-System/DNS.md

 ```

-We add in the primary server's inside view (analogous thing in the public view):
+We add in the primary server's inside view (analogous thing in the public view) updates to allow access to IP addresses passing private key.
+We used ACL as interfaces to insert keys in the `match-client` command.

 ```
+acl insideacl {
+!key "public-key";key "private-key"; 127.0.0.0/8; 192.168.1.0/24;
+};

+...

+match-clients{insideacl;}

+...

 allow-transfer {key "private-key";};
+...
 ```

 And we add in the secondary server's inside view (analogous thing in the public view):